OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 The dialog box always opens in the center of the screen.
 The user can move and resize it.
 The window is *nonmodal*--a user can continue to interact with both the document in the Office application and with the page in the task pane, if there is one.

 > [!NOTE]
-> If you're developing an add-in that runs in Office on the web and requires access to a user's device capabilities, see the [device permission API](/javascript/api/requirement-sets/common/device-permission-service-requirement-sets) to learn how to prompt the user for permissions.
+> If you're developing an add-in that runs in Office on the web or new Outlook on Windows (preview) and it requires access to a user's device capabilities, see the [device permission API](/javascript/api/requirement-sets/common/device-permission-service-requirement-sets) to learn how to prompt the user for permissions.
 Device capabilities include a user's camera, geolocation, and microphone.

 ## Open a dialog box from a host page